SOUTHERN REGION

 – Jazan Mountains: Famous for their coffee plantations, particularly in the Faifa Mountains, where the climate and altitude produce some of the finest coffee beans in the region.

-– Rub’ al Khali (Empty Quarter)
+Natural beauty and adventure - Rub' al Khali (Empty Quarter):

 The Rub’ al Khali, or Empty Quarter, is the world’s largest contiguous sand desert, sprawling across an astonishing 650,000 square kilometres and touching four nations: Saudi Arabia, Oman, the United Arab Emirates, and Yemen.
 Its vastness, beauty, and mystery captivate adventurers and scientists alike, drawing them to one of the most extreme and least explored environments on Earth.

 Covering an area larger than France, the Rub’ al Khali is characterised by enormous sand dunes that can reach up to 250 metres in height and 50 kilometres in length.
-Between these towering dunes lie sabkhas, or salt flats, which form a flat, hard crust that reflects the intense desert sun.
-The region’s climate is unforgiving, with summer temperatures soaring above 55°C (131°F), while night-time temperatures can plummet dramatically.

 Once on the verge of extinction, Saudi Arabia has undertaken conservation efforts to save the Arabian oryx, which has been reintroduced into the wild in southern KSA

 Historically, the Rub’ al Khali was integral to the ancient frankincense trade routes that connected the Arabian Peninsula’s ancient cities.
-For centuries, nomadic Bedouin tribes have navigated this vast wilderness, mastering its dunes and sabkhas with unparalleled expertise.

 Despite its harsh conditions, the Empty Quarter is home to a surprising diversity of flora and fauna.
 Adapted species like the sand cat, Arabian oryx, fennec fox, and desert hedgehog thrive here, while salt-tolerant bushes, grasses, and acacia trees dot the landscape.